rune-rs/rune/book/src/primitives.md

 == () (691.3µs)
 ```

-Other types like *strings* are stored by reference on the stack.
-Assigning them
+Other types like *strings* are stored by reference.
+Assigning them to a
-to a different variable will only *copy their reference*, but they still point
+different variable will only *copy their reference*, but they still point to the
-to the same underlying data.
+same underlying data.

 ```rune
 {{#include ../../scripts/book/primitives/primitives.rn}}